 Where Do I Buy Medical Marijuana in Phoenix, Arizona

 A physician’s recommendation is all you need to obtain your cannabis legally from a dispensary.
 To become a medical marijuana patient in Arizona, it’s a three-step process.
 Book an appointment to see a Veriheal doctor who will review your ailments and medical condition(s).
 You will also register with the ADHS as a new patient and upload a picture of a valid government issued ID that clearly shows your AZ address.
 Once you are evaluated and approved, you will receive a medical cannabis recommendation from our licensed doctor and be registered with the ADHS.
-Lastly, once you are approved for medical marijuana in Arizona, you can print your certification from the ADHS site and begin to buy medical marijuana legally.
+Lastly, once you are approved for medical marijuana in Arizona, the state will mail you your medical card and you can begin buying medical marijuana legally.

 Places to visit in Phoenix after you’ve enjoyed your Medical Marijuana